peitalin/pokedex_graphql_postgres_EG/README.md

 This template sets up a minimal graphql-express server with a Postgresql database on AWS.

 Steps:
-1) Setup PostgresQL databse on AWS RDS
+1) Setup PostgresQL databse on AWS RDS.
-2) Launch graphql-express server
+2) Launch graphql-express server.
-3) Navigate to localhost:4000/graphql and experiment with graphql queries
+3) Write resolver functions to connect graphql with Postgresql database.
-4) Experiment with writing resolver functions between graphql <-> Postgresql database
+4) Navigate to localhost:4000/graphql and experiment with graphql queries.

 ## Postgresql backend on AWS RDS